PasiniSamuele/Robust-Attack-Detectors-LLM/docs/results.md

 The improvements due to $top\_k$ selection are statistically significant.
 The p-values from the Wilcoxon signed-rank test are below 0.05 for both tasks across all values of $k$, confirming the reliability of these enhancements.

-In the TDA scenario, we observe that utilizing the Self-Ranking mechanism to select the top\_k functions is more effective than not employing it: when compared to solely using $U_{best}$, employing $S_{best}$ achieves 3.37\%pt and 7.29\%pt increases in Accuracy, for XSS and SQLi respectively.
+In the TDA scenario, we observe that utilizing the Self-Ranking mechanism to select the top\_k functions is more effective than not employing it: when compared to solely using $U^{best}$, employing $S^{best}$ achieves 3.37\%pt and 7.29\%pt increases in Accuracy, for XSS and SQLi respectively.

 <!DOCTYPE html>
 <html lang="en">